Tutorial 1: An Introduction to Data Analytics

 Like most organizations, Citi Bike is constantly looking for ways to improve their business model and provide an even better experience for their customers.
 Through the Citi Bike app, they are able to gather loads of useful data which, when analyzed, reveals great insights into things like user demographics and behavior—for example, when and where people pick up and drop off their bikes and how long the average journey lasts.
 Such data is extremely valuable as it helps the good people at Citi Bike to understand how the service is being used, and to plan and make decisions accordingly.
 For example, at what rate is the customer base growing and how many more bikes should they install across the city to accommodate this growth?
 Where should they install the most bikes?
 Who should they tailor their marketing and advertising to?
 Essentially, data helps them to determine where and how their money and efforts can be invested for maximum impact.

-So, throughout this course, your mission is to analyze data collected by Citi Bike and help key stakeholders to make smart, data-driven decisions based on the insights you uncover.
+So, throughout this course, your mission is to analyze data collected by Citi Bike (for the purposes of this short course, we will call them NY Citi Bike to make things consistent) and help key stakeholders to make smart, data-driven decisions based on the insights you uncover.
 Here’s what you’ll seek to investigate:

-- What are the most popular pick-up locations across the city for Citi Bike rental?
+- What are the most popular pick-up locations across the city for NY Citi Bike rental?

-- How does the average trip duration vary across different age groups, and over time?
+- How does the average trip duration vary across different age groups?

 - Which age group rents the most bikes?